 The Birth of John the Baptist Foretold

-5 There was in the days of Herod, the king of Judea, a certain priest named Zacharias, of the priestly division of Abijah.
+5 There was, in the days of Herod, the king of Judea, a certain priest named Zacharias, of the priestly division of Abijah.
 His wife was a descendant of Aaron, and her name was Elizabeth.
 6 They were both righteous before God, walking blamelessly in all the commandments and ordinances of the Lord.
 7 But they had no child, because Elizabeth was barren, and they both were well advanced in years.

 8 And it came to pass, that while he was executing the priest’s office before God in the order of his division, 9 according to the custom of the priest’s office, it fell to him by lot to enter into the temple of the Lord and burn incense.
-10 The whole multitude of people were praying outside at the hour of incense.
+10 The whole crowd of people were praying outside at the hour of incense.

 11 An angel of the Lord appeared to him, standing on the right side of the altar of incense.
 12 And when Zacharias saw him he was troubled and fear fell upon him.
-13 But the angel said to him, “Don’t be afraid, Zacharias, because your request has been heard.
+13 But the angel said to him, “Do not be afraid, Zacharias, because your request has been heard.
 Your wife, Elizabeth, will bear you a son, and you shall call his name John.
 14 He will bring joy and gladness to you, and many will rejoice at his birth.
 15 For he will be great in the sight of the Lord, and he will drink no wine nor strong drink.
 He will be filled with the Holy Spirit, from his mother’s womb.
 16 He will turn many of the Israelites to the Lord their God.
-17 He will go before him in the spirit and power of Elijah, ‘to turn the hearts of the fathers to the children,’ and the disobedient to the wisdom of the just; to make ready a people prepared for the Lord.”
+17 He will go before him in the spirit and power of Elijah, ‘to turn the hearts of the fathers to the children,’ and the disobedient to the wisdom of the just, to make ready a people, prepared for the Lord.”

 18 Zacharias said to the angel, “How can I be sure of this?
 For I am an old man, and my wife is well advanced in years.”